sagemath/sagewiki_to_gh-2022-10-10/sagedays44.md

 === Participants ===

 The following people have been invited.
-Some funding is still available, so if you're interested in attending please contact David Roe.
+Some funding may be available, so if you're interested in attending please contact David Roe.

  * Jen Balakrishnan (confirmed)
  * Rachel Davis (local)
  * Evan Dummit (local)
- * Cameron Franc
+ * Cameron Franc (confirmed)
- * Matt Greenberg
+ * Matt Greenberg (confirmed)
  * Marci Hablicsek (local)
  * Lalit Jain (local)
  * David Loeffler